mstanczy/git-workshop/README.md

 git commit -am "updated footer to 2021"
 ```

-31. display "git log" and notice that HEAD points to the new commit but still "buttons" branch isn't displayed.
+31. display the list of commits and notice that HEAD points to the new commit but still the "buttons" branch isn't displayed.
 ```
 git log
 ```